svillad/42Malaga/cursi/ring_2/so_long/MLX42/docs/index.md

 Q: **_"Is it faster?"_**

-A: From my personal projects there was a considerable peformance gain, especially when compiled with `-Ofast`.
+A: From my personal projects there was a considerable peformance gain, especially when compiled with `-O3 -ffast-math`.
 Projects such as FDF could rotate their maps mind blowingly smooth and even larger maps with a width and height of 1000+ points moved rotated relatively smooth, in short, yes.

 Q: **_"Can I just drag and drop it into my old project and just not do anything?"_**